Cora Pearl: Memoirs

 The Mémoires de Cora Pearl had been greatly anticipated when it became known that Pearl was writing her autobiography.
 Published in 1886 in Paris and subsequently in England in London, Pearl claimed to have sent relevant pages to her former lovers, offering to anonymise their names if they paid her.
 In the event, most names were altered, but the anonymised figures of many have since been identified.

 In the early 1980s, William Blatchford claimed to have located the Memoirs of Cora Pearl, which he said had been published in 1890, after Pearl's death.
 Supposedly an earlier version of the book published in 1886, this volume purported to date back to an earlier date, perhaps even as early 1873.
 Decidedly more frank and sexually explicit than the 1886 memoirs, their idiomatic English – expressive of a provincial, unsophisticated use of the language – convinced many of the work's authenticity when the memoirs were published by Granada under the title Grand Horizontal, The Erotic Memoirs of a Passionate Lady.
 However, Blatchford turned out to be a pseudonym adopted by the real author of the 'memoirs', Derek Parker, a former chairman of the Society of Authors, who later admitted that he had hoaxed Granada.

 Death

 Soon after the publication of her memoirs, Pearl became seriously ill with intestinal cancer.
 Her biographer Holden wrote: "The various accounts of Cora spending her last days in dire poverty in one squalid room are very much exaggerated".
 Pearl died on 8 July 1886, with obituary notices appearing in the London and Paris papers.
+She died in her rue de Bassano property, as verified by her death certificate, and amongst her eclectic finery.
+Her possessions were disposed of in a two-day sale in October 1886, the catalogue for which included fine and decorative art from major artisans, clothing, jewellery, and a substantial personal library.

-Her remaining possessions were disposed of in a two-day sale in October 1886, and she was buried in Batignolles cemetery, (plot number 10, row 4), in a grave leased for five years.
+Pearl was buried in Batignolles cemetery, (plot number 10, row 4), in a grave leased for five years.
 After those five years, what remained of her body was removed to an ossuary and the grave was reused.